lipu-linku/lipu-pini/README.md

 ## Overview

-lipu Linku is a Toki Pona dictionary, providing convenient and searchable access to the dictionary data in [sona](https://github.com/lipu-linku/sona) with the translations from [nimi](https://nimi.linku.la).
+lipu pini Linku is a vanilla JS Toki Pona dictionary, which uses dictionary data from [sona](https://github.com/lipu-linku/sona).

-The old sheet can be found [here](https://docs.google.com/spreadsheets/d/1xwgTAxwgn4ZAc4DBnHte0cqta1aaxe112Wh1rv9w5Yk).
+It has been deprecated in favour of [a SvelteKit frontend](https://github.com/lipu-linku/lipu).

 ## Development